ember-cli/ember-cli-update/README.md

 To avoid being prompted "Hit return to start merge resolution tool (vimdiff):" for every conflict, set a merge tool like `git config --global merge.tool "vimdiff"`.

+If you run into an error like `error: unrecognized input`, you may need to update your git config color option like `git config --global color.ui auto`.

 ## Troubleshooting

 If you are getting an error or unexpected results, running the command with the debug flag: